ruslan-durrani/Operating-System/Chapter5.md

+5.1 In Section 5.4, we mentioned that disabling interrupts frequently can affect the system’s clock.
+Explain why this can occur and how such effects can be minimized

+**Answer**
+`The system clock is updated at every clock interrupt.
+ If interrupts were disabled—particularly for a long period of time—it is possible the system clock could easily lose the correct time.
+ The system clock is also used for scheduling purposes.
+      For example, the time quantum for a process is expressed as a number of clock ticks.
+      At every clock interrupt,the scheduler determines if the time quantum for the currently running process has expired.
+      If clock interrupts were disabled, the scheduler could not accurately assign time quantums.

+ This effect can be minimizedby disabling clock interrupts for only very short periods.`

+5.3 What is the meaning of the term busy waiting?
+What other kinds ofwaiting are there in an operating system?
+Can busy waiting be avoided altogether?
+Explain your answer

+**Answer**

+`Busy waiting means that a process is waiting for a condition to be satisfied in a tight loop without relinquishing the processor.
+ Alternatively, a process could wait by relinquishing the processor, and block on acondition and wait to be awakened at some appropriate time in the future.
+ Busy waiting can be avoided but incurs the overhead associated with putting a process to sleep and having to wake it up when the appropriate program state is reached.`

+ 5.4 Explain why spinlocks are not appropriate for single-processor systemsyet are often used in multiprocessor systems.

+ **Answer**

+ `Spinlocks are not appropriate for single-processor systems because the condition that would break a process out of the spinlock can be obtainedonly by executing a different process.
+If the process is not relinquishingthe processor, other processes do not get the opportunity to set the program condition required for the first process to make progress.
+ In amultiprocessor system, other processes execute on other processors andthereby modify the program state in order to release the first processfrom the spinlock`

+5.5 Show that, if the wait() and signal() semaphore operations are notexecuted atomically, then mutual exclusion may be violated

+**Answer**

+`A wait operation atomically decrements the value associated with asemaphore.
+If two wait operations are executed on a semaphore whenits value is 1, if the two operations are not performed atomically, then it ispossible that both operations might proceed to decrement the semaphorevalue, thereby violating mutual exclusion`

 5.21 Servers can be designed to limit the number of open connections.
 For example, a server may wish to have only N socket connections at any point in time.
 As soon as N connections are made, the server will